-Imran Khan, a former star cricketer, has claimed victory in Pakistan's elections two decades after he first entered the political arena.
+Imran Khan, a former star cricketer, has been elected Pakistani prime minister two decades after he first entered the political arena.

 This is the climax of a career that began in the 1970s for a man once widely seen in the West, and particularly in the UK, as an Oxford-educated playboy, as at home in London's nightclubs as he was at the batting crease.

 In the West, writes Jonathan Boone, a former Pakistan correspondent for the Guardian, his politics are still "presumed to be as liberal as his private life".

 The coming months and years will determine if that's true.

 Promise of change

 He started his political career in the late 1990s, still basking in the glow of having led Pakistan's cricket team to a World Cup win in 1992.
 But it took a further two decades for him to become a serious contender for power.